pranaypatel512/pranaypatel512/README.md

 ### 📃 About me

-* 💼 Software Engineer - Android @mutualmobile . 💻 Open-source enthusiast.
+* 💼 Senior Software Engineer - Android @mutualmobile . 💻 Open-source enthusiast.

 ### What I am doing

 * 🙌 I mainly do work on Android, Flutter and Kotlin Multiplatform and some time on BLE, custom hardware also.
 * ✒️ I write stuff at [Medium](https://medium.com/@pranaypatel).

 * 🗣️ Public Speaker